Liverpool City Region: Rail

-Liverpool Lime Street, the region's main terminal train station, is served by five train operating companies serving a wide variety of destinations, and is used by 11.8 million passengers per year.
+Liverpool Lime Street, the region's main terminal train station, is served by six train operating companies serving a wide variety of destinations, and is used by 11.8 million passengers per year.
 Improved rail connectivity, including upgrades to the West Coast Main Line and investment in high speed Pendolino trains, means journey time to London Euston is within two hours via Avanti West Coast.
 East Midlands Railway serves Norwich, Manchester, Sheffield and Nottingham.
 TransPennine Express operates daily services to Leeds, Middlesbrough, Hull, York, and Newcastle.
 Northern operates to Huddersfield, Preston, Warrington, and Blackpool, whilst direct links to Birmingham are possible via West Midlands Trains.

-The sub-regional rail network is operated by Merseytravel, the combined Passenger Transport Executive and integrated transport authority and public sector body responsible for the coordination of public transport across the Liverpool city region.
+The sub-regional rail network is operated by Merseytravel, the combined Passenger Transport Executive and integrated transport authority and public sector body responsible for the coordination of public transport across the Liverpool City Region.
 Merseyrail is an urban rail operating almost 800 trains per day carrying over 100,000 passengers within the city region, on its network of 68 stations.
 The Merseyrail network includes five underground stations in Liverpool City Centre and Birkenhead centre.